NewChromantics/BuildAndSignAppleApp.GithubAction/Readme.md

 Params
 ==============
+See `action.yml` for a live comprehensive list of params.

 - `configuration=Debug`
 	- Note: if the configuration is spelled incorrectly (eg `debug` instead of `Debug`) the bundles from SPM package dependencies will be missing and `copy`s will fail.